StridesDevelopment/iOS-Project-Guidelines/Coding Style/Swift Style Guide.md

 # Swift Style Guide

-This iOS Swift Style Guide is intended to define the styles and guidelines used by Bottle Rocket iOS developers when writing code in Swift.
+This iOS Swift Style Guide is intended to define the styles and guidelines used by Stides Development iOS developers when writing code in Swift.
 The main goal is to promote a clean, consistent style of writing code that ensures the maintainability, consistency and ease of developer collaboration within our organization.
-All code written at Bottle Rocket should adhere to the standards defined herein, unless a specific need to violate these guidelines arises.
+All code written at Stides Development should adhere to the standards defined herein, unless a specific need to violate these guidelines arises.

 Where any ambiguity exists in the standards, we default to the Apple standards and guidelines.
 Apple conventions are strongly encouraged.